 E-commerce plays a very important role in Hong Kong’s economy.
 If you are an entrepreneur looking to set up an e-commerce company in Hong Kong’s online retail industry, you could consider some of these popular online e-commerce platforms in Hong Kong.
+These online shopping platforms are the top e-commerce platforms in Hong Kong.

 Tmall was launched by Alibaba in 2008 as a spin-off of Taobao and to cater to sellers of more premium products.
-Over the years, Tmall has grown significantly and is currently the largest e-commerce website after Taobao.
+Over the years, Tmall has grown significantly and is currently the largest e-commerce company after Taobao.

 How Much Does It Cost To Sell on Tmall?